Real-time tree search with pessimistic scenarios: Real-time tree search for Pommerman

 \subsection{Generating pessimistic scenarios}

 From each of the leaves in the search tree, we generate a deterministic scenario.
-The deterministic scenario is then used to estimate the value of each leaf, which in turn is used to determine the next best action of the agent.
 A key idea in our approach is to make this deterministic scenario be pessimistic, which we will discuss in this section with specific instantiation as Pommerman agents.

 A pessimistic scenario can be generated in a systematic manner as follows.
 We assume that the state of the environment can be represented by the positions of objects.
-In Pommerman, these objects are agents, bombs, flames, powerup items, and walls.
-Some of those objects change their positions randomly or by depending on the actions of the agents, which forces tree search to have branches.
+In Pommerman, these objects are agents, bombs, flames, power-up items, and walls.
+Some of those objects change their positions randomly or by depending on the actions of the agents, which forces the search tree to have branches.
 If one can tell the worst sequence of the positions of an object among all of the possibilities, one can place and move that object accordingly in the pessimistic scenario.
 It is often the case, however, that the worst positions are unknown.
 Instead, {\em we generate a pessimistic scenario by allowing the objects to be located at multiple positions} even if that is unrealistic or illegal.
 In Pommerman, this typically corresponds to assuming that an opponent takes multiple actions simultaneously in a nondeterministic manner, which means that the opponent is copied into multiple positions in the next step.
-Notice that such a pessimistic scenario can be more adversarial than assuming the worst possible scenario, because an object cannot actually be at multiple positions.
+Notice that such generated pessimistic scenarios can be more adversarial than assuming the worst possible scenarios, because an object cannot actually be at multiple positions.

 Algorithm~\ref{alg:pessimistic} shows an example of how a pessimistic scenario is generated from the leaf (node at depth $L$) of the search tree.
 This {\tt PessimisticSimulation} samples a sequence of states from the leaf node, similar to rollout in MCTS, but the sequence of states is then made pessimistic by allowing an object to be placed at multiple positions.

 Algorithm~\ref{alg:pessimistic} involves two hyper-parameters: {\tt length} and {\tt pessimism\_level}.
 Here, {\tt length} denotes the length of the pessimistic scenario used to evaluate the given leaf.
 One can choose the value of {\tt length} in consideration of real-time constraints.
 On the other hand, {\tt pessimism\_level} denotes the level of pessimism and controls how pessimistic the pessimistic scenario is.
 The value of {\tt pessimism\_level} can be optimized via self-play in a way that the overall performance is maximized, which will be further discussed in the following.